vbrednikov/infra/README.md

           reddit-app
 ```

-## Terraform

-1. [Download terraform binary for your OS](https://www.terraform.io/downloads.html)  and put it to any folder mentioned in your $PATH (e.g., ~/bin).

-2. Bake a reddit-app-base image using ubuntu16.json (see above)

-3. In the repo's `terraform` folder, copy terraform.tfvars.example to terraform.tfvars and set correct variables `project`, `disk_image` and key paths for your project.

-4. In the `terraform` folder, run `terraform plan`, `terraform apply`.

 ## Packer - separate images

 In this variant MongoDB and Reddit-app are deployed on separate instances that should be deployed from packer-baked images reddit-mongodb-base and reddit-app-base.
+There are two similat configurations in terraform folder: prod and stage, with the same logic (except firewall) and different access configuration (in theory).

+For production, firewall allow connections to tcp:22 (ssh) only from the IP (should be specified explicitly as `--var source_ranges="8.8.4.4/32") or in `terraform.tfvarsz.
+For staging, all connections to ssh are allowed.

+Make sure to run "terraform init" in each environment folder.

 ### Baking the images